The mission of the Jean Sampson Scott Greater New York Chapter of the Afro-American

 Historical and Genealogical Society (AAHGS-NY) is to foster the study of African-ancestored family history and genealogy by teaching research methodologies, creating a network of persons with similar interests, and disseminating information throughout the broader community.

-The New York Chapter of the Afro-American Historical & Genealogical Society, Inc. (AAHGS-NY) received its charter from the Washington, D.C. based national organization in 1989.
+We received our charter from the Washington, D.C.-based national organization in 1989.
 One year later, member Jean Sampson Scott passed away.
-Mrs. Scott was an author, educator, lecturer, genealogist and founding member of both the national and local organizations.
-In recognition of her many contributions, the chapter was renamed.
-To date, it is known as the Jean Sampson Scott Greater New York Chapter (AAHGS-NY).
-It is one of 30 chapters nationwide; each receiving non-profit, 501(c)(3), tax exempt status under the group exemption provided by the national organization.
+Mrs. Scott was an author, educator, lecturer, genealogist, and founding member of national and local organizations.
+In recognition of her many contributions, the chapter is now known as the Jean Sampson Scott Greater New York Chapter (AAHGS-NY).
+It is one of 37 chapters nationwide, each receiving non-profit, tax-exempt status under the group exemption provided by the national organization.

 At its inception, eighteen creative individuals had a vision for a unique organization.
 By signing the charter, they committed themselves to learning, teaching, discussing, researching, writing, and exchanging views related to genealogy, family history, and the African American experience – as conveyed in the legacies, cultures, lifestyles, and histories of centuries of African-ancestored people.
 The experiences and lessons learned by AAHGS-NY pioneers gave the organization a strong foundation on which to build.
 The Board of directors and operational and regional committees support the chapter's programs and activities.